Toronto ACTRA Women’s Committee (TAWC)

 The Short Film Creation Lab is open to ACTRA Toronto members who identify as women and are either emerging as artists or looking to add to their skill sets.
 A selected writer-director-producer team will be mentored by experienced and respected industry professionals who will help them create a short film.

-Submissions open for 2020 TAWC Short Film Creation Lab
+2020 TAWC Short Film Creation Lab

 The Content Development Sessions is a series of panels and workshops led by industry professionals.
 These sessions are geared toward ACTRA Toronto members who wish to learn how to produce, write, direct and shoot their own work.